10.5 Searching Algorithms Revisited¶

 Binary search

-- Suitable for large data volumes with stable efficiency performance, worst-case time complexity of \(O(\log n)\).
+- Suitable for large datasets, with stable performance and a worst-case time complexity of \(O(\log n)\).

 - Data volume cannot be too large, as storing arrays requires contiguous memory space.